Learn about the innovative use cases deployed by some of our SG:D Accredited companies.

 Located in Gangnam, Seoul, My Workspace is a co-working space for start-ups, entrepreneurs, and the like.
 Rental costs can be high in the city and My Workspace aims to help alleviate these overheads for small businesses that need an office.
 From single seats to multiple meeting rooms, My Workspace prides itself on its spacious yet cozy design.

-We partnered up with and cards to deliver a cutting-edge solution to automate the room booking process for the co-working space.
+igloohome partnered with them to deliver a cutting-edge solution to automate the room booking process for the co-working space.
 Access can be customized to the granular level, ensuring that the rooms are always secure.
-Our solution frees up the managers’ time when it comes to issuing access to multiple users.
+The solution frees up the managers’ time when it comes to issuing access to multiple users.

 Use Case 2: Sansiri